DoodleLearning logo

 How do I make sure my child isn’t stressed?

-SATs are used to determine how well schools have taught their children and to gauge how much progress a child has made from the end of Key Stage 1 to the end of Key Stage 2.
-While we all want children to do well, this is because we want them to feel that they have done their best and achieved what they are capable of.
+SATs are used to determine how well schools have taught their children and to gauge how much progress a child has made from the end of key stage 1 to the end of key stage 2.
+While we all want children to do well in them, this is because we want the children to feel that they have done their best and achieved what they are capable of doing.

 The results from these tests are unlikely to impact your child’s secondary education.
 Results may be used to put children into ability groups, but secondary schools are equally likely to retest students at the beginning of term.